About 40 million people get water from the Colorado River. Studies show it's drying up.

 Saturday, 22 February 2020 (

-Studies show climate change is drying up the Colorado River.
+Studies show global warming is drying up the Colorado River.
 Its largest reservoirs have dropped dramatically since 2000.

 Credit: Wibbitz Studio - Published